thunderace/Esp8266-Arduino-Makefile/README.md

 ## Changelog
 05/09/2016 :
 - update to esp8266-2.2.0
-- Each lib is build in it's own directory
 - new OTA params : OTA_IP OTA_PORT OTA_AUTH (see example)

 03/08/2016 :